Centre for the Health Economy

 Our point of difference lies in our approach to research.
 While MUCHE primarily consists of specialist health economists, we recognise that researching the Health Economy requires many skill sets and experience.
 Solving problems within health and human services now requires teams with multi-disciplinary skills working closely together.

-We therefore work collaboratively with our partners, and across the University, including the Faculty of Business and Economics, Faculty of Human Sciences, and the Faculty of Medicine and Health Sciences.
+We therefore work collaboratively with our partners, and across the University, including the Macquarie Business School and the Faculty of Medicine, Health and Human Sciences.
 We also work with Macquarie University’s world renowned research hubs, including Australian Hearing Hub (like Cochlear) and Australian Institute of Health Innovation as well as Centre for Emotional Health, Centre for Implementation of Hearing Research (I-Hear) and MGSM.

 Our collaborative approach also extends to world leading Universities in the US, Europe and Asia, and to government and non-government partners that are committed to funding independent research on the health economy.

-We take pride in combining our professional approach to partner engagement with our academic approach to methodology in to deliver innovative translational research.
+We take pride in combining our professional approach to partner engagement with our academic approach to methodology in delivering innovative translational research.

 Be a leading research centre that contributes to, and shifts, the health and human services debate in Australia.